khulnasoft-lab/golang_sdk/client/docs/ModelSecretScanTriggerReq.md

 NewModelSecretScanTriggerReqWithDefaults instantiates a new ModelSecretScanTriggerReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetKhulnasoftSystemScan

+`func (o *ModelSecretScanTriggerReq) GetKhulnasoftSystemScan() bool`

+GetKhulnasoftSystemScan returns the KhulnasoftSystemScan field if non-nil, zero value otherwise.

+### GetKhulnasoftSystemScanOk

+`func (o *ModelSecretScanTriggerReq) GetKhulnasoftSystemScanOk() (*bool, bool)`

+GetKhulnasoftSystemScanOk returns a tuple with the KhulnasoftSystemScan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKhulnasoftSystemScan

+`func (o *ModelSecretScanTriggerReq) SetKhulnasoftSystemScan(v bool)`

+SetKhulnasoftSystemScan sets KhulnasoftSystemScan field to given value.

+### HasKhulnasoftSystemScan

+`func (o *ModelSecretScanTriggerReq) HasKhulnasoftSystemScan() bool`

+HasKhulnasoftSystemScan returns a boolean if a field has been set.

 ### GetFilters